shriprem/FWDataViz/README.md

 ## Attributions
 * Most of the icons used in this plugin are the originals or derivatives of the [*Fugue Icons*](https://p.yusukekamiyamane.com) designed by **Yusuke Kamiyamane**.

+* All screen clippings in this repository were made using [FastStone Capture](https://www.faststone.org/FSCaptureDetail.htm).
+Small-size application with awesome features!
 * The core visualizer algorithm of this plugin was first [protyped](https://github.com/shriprem/FWDataViz/blob/master/docs/Visualizer_prototype.py) in Python using **David Brotherstone's** *Python Script* plugin for Notepad++.